Sign up to receive emergency alert notifications from City of Marysville Emergency Management.

 Preparedness Tips & Updates

 The City of Marysville is closely monitoring the evolving Coronavirus (COVID-19) situation, and is working closely with the Snohomish Health District to receive the latest updates and emergency procedures from the U.S. Centers for Disease Control and Prevention.
-The health risk from the novel coronavirus to the public remains low.

 If you have any questions, you can call the hotline operated by the state health department at 1-800-525-0127, and press #.